MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-add-barcodes.md

 ## Supported barcode font and symbologies

 Business Central online supports the following one-dimensional barcode fonts and symbologies.
-The fonts have different specifications for characteristics like encode numbers, symbols, uppercase and lowercase text.
+The fonts have different specifications for characteristics like encode numbers, symbols, uppercase, and lowercase text.
 Knowing the specifications is useful for calibrating fonts used on report layouts.

 |Font|Symbologies|Description|
 |----|-----------|--------------